-Bancha is generally considered the lowest grade of Japanese green tea.
+Bancha is considered the lowest grade of Japanese green tea.
 It has a unique flavor and a stronger, organic straw smell.
 Because it is made from coarser leaves and contains some stalks and stems, it has less caffeine than other green teas.
 It also has a milder taste.
-For these reasons, it is often given to children to drink.
+This makes it a good tea for children.

 This tea can be a little difficult to find, but you can usually get it in specialty tea shops or through a few online vendors.
 If you are unsure where to begin, you can check out some of my recommendations below.